-BIOL 4210 Ichthyology (4) A thorough examination of the biology of the fish with special emphasis on the fish of Missouri.
+BIOL 4210 Ichthyology (4:2 lecture, 2 lab) A thorough examination of the biology of the fish with special emphasis on the fish of Missouri.
 Students will be expected to develop a detailed knowledge of the literature on ichthyology.
 Field trips at additional expense to the student are part of this course.
-Prerequisites: CHEM 1131 and 14 hours of biology including BIOL 1112.

-BIOL 4221 Mammalogy (4) A thorough examination of the Class Mammalia.
+Prerequisite: BIOL 1110 and BIOL 1112.
+BIOL 4221 Mammalogy (4:2 lecture, 2 lab) A thorough examination of the Class Mammalia.
 Students will be expected to develop a detailed knowledge of the literature on mammalogy.
-Prerequisites: BIOL 1111 and BIOL 1112.
+Prerequisites: BIOL 1110 and BIOL 1112.

-BIOL 4223 Ornithology (4) An examination of the geology of birds with special emphasis on the field study of locally occurring species.
-Prerequisites: BIOL 1111 and BIOL 1112.
-An additional fee is associated with this course.
+BIOL 4223 Ornithology (4:2 lecture, 2 lab) An examination of the biology of birds with special emphasis on the field study of locally occurring species.
+Prerequisites: BIOL 1110 and BIOL 1112.

-BIOL 4232 Herpetology (4) A thorough examination of the classes Amphibia and Reptilia, including systematics, evolution and ecology of these groups with special attention to identification of local forms.
-Prerequisites: BIOL 2512.
+BIOL 4232 Herpetology (4:2 lecture, 2 lab) A thorough examination of the classes Amphibia and Reptilia, including systematics, evolution and ecology of these groups with special attention to identification of local forms.
+Prerequisites: BIOL 1110 and BIOL 1112.

-BIOL 4311 Parasitology (4) Animal parasites, with emphasis on identification, morphology, biology, life histories, and host-parasite relationships.
-Prerequisites: BIOL 2512.
+BIOL 4311 Parasitology (4:2 lecture, 2 lab) Animal parasites, with emphasis on identification, morphology, biology, life histories, and host-parasite relationships.
+Prerequisite: BIOL 2512.

-BIOL 4312 Entomology (4) An introduction to the systematics, morphology, physiology, evolution, and ecology of insects.
-Prerequisites: BIOL 1111 and BIOL 1112.
+BIOL 4312 Entomology (4:2 lecture, 2 lab) An introduction to the systematics, morphology, physiology, evolution, and ecology of insects.
+Prerequisites: BIOL 1110 and BIOL 1112.

 BIOL 4400 Endocrinology (2) Examination of the physiology of endocrine glands and the roles of each hormone in the regulation of growth, metabolism, and reproduction.
 Examples will be selected from humans and domestic species.
-Prerequisites: BIOL 3431.
+Prerequisite: BIOL 3431.

-BIOL 4403 Environmental Physiology (4) Physiological responses and adaptations to alterations in natural and man-generated environmental factors such as temperature, light cycles, pressure, water, ions, radiation, vibration, chemicals, microorganisms, and exercise.
-Prerequisites: BIOL 2402 or BIOL 3431.

-BIOL 4411 Plant Physiology (4) Life processes occurring in plants, the factors affecting these processes, their measurement, and the significance of these processes to the growth of the plant.
-Prerequisites: BIOL 2512; and CHEM 1104 or CHEM 1131.
+BIOL 4403 Environmental Physiology (4:3 lecture, 1 lab) Physiological responses and adaptations to alterations in natural and man-generated environmental factors such as temperature, light cycles, pressure, water, ions, radiation, vibration, chemicals, microorganisms, and exercise.
+Prerequisite: BIOL 2402 or BIOL 3431.
+BIOL 4411 Plant Physiology (4:2 lecture, 2 lab) Life processes occurring in plants, the factors affecting these processes, their measurement, and the significance of these processes to the growth of the plant.
+Prerequisites: BIOL 1111 or AGRI 1300; and CHEM 1104 or 1131.

-BIOL 4511 Cytogenetics (4) Examination of cellular and molecular mechanisms in cell division and their role in evolution and human health.
+BIOL 4511 Cytogenetics (4:2 lecture, 2 lab) Examination of cellular and molecular mechanisms in cell division and their role in evolution and human health.
 Laboratory exercises include techniques for experimentally manipulating chromosomes and use of computer and video techniques.
 Prerequisites: BIOL 2512; and CHEM 1104 or CHEM 1131.

 BIOL 4514 Molecular Biology (3) This course emphasizes how biological molecules interact to express cellular phenotypes.
 Transcriptional and translational controls of gene expression and the latest biotechnological advances are discussed.
-Prerequisites: BIOL 2511.
+Prerequisite: BIOL 2511.

 BIOL 4515 Molecular Technology Laboratory (2) This course emphasizes the proper use of laboratory equipment, molecular techniques, experimental design, and data analysis.
 Questions and experiments encountered in molecular biology are addressed.
-Prerequisites: BIOL 4514 with a grade of C or better, or concurrent enrollment with consent of instructor.
+Prerequisite: BIOL 4514 with a grade of C or better, or concurrent enrollment with consent of instructor.

 BIOL 4516 Hematology/Virology (3) The study of blood and viruses.
 Topics include hematopoiesis, coagulation, viral replication, host responses to viruses, and normal and diseased host responses.
 Prerequisites: BIOL 2511 and BIOL 2512.

 BIOL 4517 Serology Laboratory (1) A combined immunology, hematology, and virology laboratory emphasizing cellular components and identification and differentiation by technological methodologies.
-Prerequisites: Concurrent enrollment in either BIOL 3413 or 4516.
+Prerequisite: Concurrent enrollment in either BIOL 3413 or 4516.

-BIOL 4709 Plant Ecology (4) Concepts and methods pertaining to the collection and analysis of ecological data.
+BIOL 4709 Plant Ecology (4:2 lecture, 2 lab) Concepts and methods pertaining to the collection and analysis of ecological data.
 Fundamental principles of interactions between plants and their environment will be addressed.
-Prerequisites: BIOL 1111; BIOL 1112; BIOL 2020; BIOL 3711 or equivalent; or instructor consent.
+Prerequisites: BIOL 1111, BIOL 2020, BIOL 3711 or equivalent, or instructor consent.